kaapana/kaapana/docs/source/extensions.rst

 Code server
 -----------
 | **What's going on?**
-| The code server is used for developing new DAGs and operator for Airflow.
+| The code server is used for developing new DAGs and operators for Airflow.
 It mount the workflows directory of the kaapana

 | **Mount point:**
 | <fast_data_dir>/workflows